52binge/52binge.blog.source/_posts/English/writing/writing-task1-line-chart.md

 <!-- more -->

+## 1. Waste produced by 3 companies

+The graph below shows the amounts of waste produced by 3 companies over a period of 15years.

+### 1.1 Introduction

+The line graph compares 3 companies <span style="background-color: rgb(196, 237, 157);">in terms of</span> their waste output between the year 2000 and the year 2015.

+### 1.2 overview

+On the whole, **it is clear that** <span style="background-color: rgb(196, 237, 157);">there were significant changes</span> in the amounts of waste produced by all 3 companies shown on the graph. **While** companies A and B saw waste output <span style="background-color: rgb(196, 237, 157);">fall over 15-year period</span>, the amount of waste produced by company C increased considerably.

+## 2. average carbon dioxide

 {% image "/images/english/writing/ielts-writing-1-1.jpg", width="800px", alt="1.
+Introduction 2.
+Overview 3.
+Details paragraph1 4.
+Details paragraph2" %}

+{% image "/images/english/writing/ielts-w-line-chart-2-carbon-dioxide.jpeg", width="500px", alt="1.
 Introduction 2.
 Overview 3.
 Details paragraph1 4.
 Details paragraph2" %}

 {% youtube nMGyK0DhLAA %}